 Helen now teaches and introduces landscape in ink and coloured pencil to others through a range of courses.
 She tutors locally and at Higham Hall in Cumbria, Missenden School of Creative Arts and for the Field Studies Council at Flatford Mill.
 Her first book Landscape in Ink and Coloured Pencil

-has just been published by Crowood Press, and she has been commissioned to write a series of articles for The Artist
+has just been published by Crowood Press, and she has been commissioned to write a second.
+Look out for a series of four articles in 2023 in The Artist

-.
+magazine, presenting step-by-step guidance for seasonal landscape in ink and coloured pencil.
 Botanical coloured pencil remains a parallel interest and she tutors a well-established local course in Deal.
-Keep an eye on the exhibitions and tuition pages for updates.
+Visit the tuition pages for news of current and forthcoming courses.